 Rex is a postal inspector in IRON MOUNTAIN TRAIL, Barcroft is captain of a clipper ship competing with a stage line for the mail contract, and Nan Leslie (Tim Holt's frequent leading lady at RKO) is the daughter of a stageline owner.
 DOWN LAREDO WAY has Rex and Slim as performers in a circus where the star acrobat (Clayton Moore, during his hiatus from the LONE RANGER TV series) is killed to conceal yet another smuggling racket and Dona Drake plays a gypsy who gives Rex a run for his money.
 SHADOW OF TOMBSTONE have them taking on a crooked sheriff in league with Barcroft as a saloon owner; they are alternately hindered and helped by a newspaper woman played by Jeanne Cooper.
 In RED RIVER SHORE, Rex is a lawman himself, Slim is his deputy, and Lyn Thomas provides the good looks.

 Next year's PHANTOM STALLION, in which the leading lady (Carla Balenda) is on the wrong side of the law, ended the Rex Allen movies, and marked the ending of Republic's B western series.

-Above is an autographed title card for THE PHANTOM STALLION (Republic, 1954).
+Above is the title lobby card for THE PHANTOM STALLION (Republic, 1954), with autographs from Rex Allen and Carla Balenda.
 This was Rex Allen's nineteenth and last film for Republic Pictures ... and the last series westerns that was done by Republic.
-Allen was under a Term Players Contract(s) at Republic from March, 1949 through October, 1953.
+Allen was under a Term Players Contract(s) at Republic, from March, 1949 to October, 1953.

 Rex then became Dr. Bill Baxter for the television series, FRONTIER DOCTOR, which used a lot of Republic stock footage for its action.
 There were 39 half-hour episodes in all.